m0rtyn/m0rtyn.github.io/_index.md

 # 👋 Hi there, I'm Martyn

+## About me

-- 💪 Frontend dev with project management extension
+- 💪 Frontend dev with project a management extension
 - 👩‍🎤 Speaker at PiterCSS, PyterPy, Burning Lead, Kolesa Conf and vas3k.club
 - ✍️ Аuthor of <https://someta.site>